 Have you ever wondered what happens to all that waste paper you are encouraged to recycle?
-As far as most people know, it disappears into a massive, fuel-guzzling monster truck and magically reappears on the shelf of an office superstore nicely wrapped and bar-coded and ready to use again.
+As far as most people know, it disappears into a massive, fuel-guzzling monster truck and magically reappears on the shelf of an office superstore, nicely wrapped and bar-coded and labeled as “recycled paper.”
 So what happens in-between?

 There are different waste streams for different types of fiber.
 Let’s look at mixed office papers since they are the most interesting.
 This stream is not just paper.
 It’s also plastic from window envelopes, coatings, staples, plastic comb bindings, stamps all mixed in.
 What happens to all that junk?
 Doesn’t it contaminate the waste stream?